jupyter/jupyter/docs/source/what_is_jupyter.md

 Jupyter Widgets (also called ipywidgets) provides interactive interface elements that you can add directly into your notebooks.

-- Note: The subproject and high-level references to the widgets were renamed to Jupyter-Widgets, but Jupyter-Widgets and IPyWidgets are the very same thing.
-To not break compatibility with older code, the software library is still called `ipywidgets`.
+> 📘 **Note:** The subproject was renamed to Jupyter-Widgets, but Jupyter-Widgets
+> and IPyWidgets are actually the same thing.
+To avoid breaking compatibility with
+> older code, the software library is still called `ipywidgets`.